Fitus/Zaloha.sh/DOCUMENTATION.md

 development of Zaloha.
 Actually, it was an exercise of how far can be gone with shellscript alone, without reverting to a C program.
 Tested were:
 !"#$%&amp;'()*+,-.:;&lt;=&gt;?@[\]^`{|}~, spaces, tabs, newlines, alert (bell) and a few national characters (beyond ASCII 127).
-Please note that on some filesystem types, some weird characters are not allowed at all.
+Please note that some filesystem types and operating systems do not permit some of these weird characters at all.

 Zaloha internally uses tab-separated CSV files, also tabs and newlines are major disruptors.
 The solution is based on the following idea: POSIX (the most